 The Elements of Your Photographic Artistry

 The second element of your photographic approach is the photographic artistry.
-For me, it is the best way to identify you as a photographer and to recognize you.
-It is a very practical and visual concept.
+For me, it is the best way to identify you as a photographer and to make yourself known to others.
+It is a practical and visual concept.

-I advise you to define your photographic artistry.
-It consists of two elements:
+I advise you to define your photographic artistry, which consists of two elements:

 If you have not yet defined your photographic artistry, I recommend that you do so.
 Do not wait.
-It will be a precious help as soon as you will be on the field to take pictures.
+It will be a precious help as soon as you venture onto the field to take pictures.

 It will allow you to choose your scenes, your framing, your compositions.

-The development of your photos will also be directed by your approach.
+The development of your photos will also be directed to your approach.